status-im/airbyte-custom-connector/source-mastodon-fetcher/README.md

 - `access_token` - the access token field from the Mastodon application.
 - `url_base` - the base URL of the Mastodon server.
-- `tags` - The `#` that will be followed.
+- `tags` - the `#` that will be followed.
 A stream is created per `#`.
-- `accounts` - The account names that will be followed for posts.
+- `accounts` - the account names that will be followed for posts.
 A stream is created per account username.
-- `days` - How many days in the past to look for posts.
+- `days` - how many days in the past to look for posts.
 By default -1 will try and get all of the files.

 ### Output